kobotoolbox/docs/_sources/kobotoolbox_monday_integration.md.txt

 **What happens if I need to later change the language?**

-Language selection affects only the dynamic fields mapping view on integration recipe configuration step.
+Language selection affects only the dynamic fields mapping view of the integration recipe configuration.
 Board data will not be translated.

-**What happens if I delete the board on Kobo?**
+**What happens if I delete the project on KoboToolbox?**

-If a project is deleted in Kobo, the integration would not run until the integration recipe is updated with a new project.
+If a project is deleted in KoboToolbox, the integration will no longer function until the integration recipe is updated with a new project.

+**What are “column types”?**

+A “column type” in monday.com is a question type in KoboToolbox.

+**What question types from KoboToolbox can be transferred to monday.com?**

+All [question types](question_types.md) except External XML are supported by monday.com.
+If you can't find the appropriate column type on monday.com board, use a Text type column.

+To transfer [Point](gps_questions.md) and [Area](gps_questions.md) question types in KoboToolbox to the Location column type on the monday.com board, use the approach described in [Important Note #2](#important-notes).
+If it's not crucial to have data transferred to the Location column, then a single Text type column can be used with no additions.

-**How do multiple select questions on Kobo transfer to monday?**
+**How do Select Many questions in KoboToolbox transfer to monday.com?**

-For multi select questions a column with Dropdown type should be used on monday.com board to have all selected options correctly transferred to the board.
+For [Select Many](select_one_and_select_many.md) questions, a Drop-down type column should be used on the monday.com board to have all selected options correctly transferred to the board.

-**How do single select questions on Kobo transfer to monday?**
+**How do Select One questions in KoboToolbox transfer to monday.com?**

-For single select questions columns with Dropdown or Text types can be used to have the selected option correctly transferred to the board.
+For [Select One](select_one_and_select_many.md) questions, use a Status (limited to 40 label options), Drop-down, or Text type column to have the selected option correctly transferred to the board.

-**What column types from Kobo shift to what column types from monday?**

-All column types except External XML are supported by monday.com.
-If you can't find the appropriate column type on monday.com board, use a column with Text type.
-For the Point and Area Kobo column type, it's better to use the Text column on monday.com side despite the fact that there is Location column type for this matter.

 **Can I sync more than one KoboToolbox project with my monday board?**

-No; only one KoboToolbox integration recipe can be established per board.
+No. Only one KoboToolbox integration recipe can be established per board.
 Having more than one recipe will lead to a server error.

-**Why can’t I change an existing recipe created on monday.com by my colleague?**
+**Why can’t I change a recipe created by another monday.com board member?**

-Only the person who installed the recipe can edit it, all other board members can just open it in read-only mode.
+Only the board member who created the recipe can edit it.
+All other board members can only open it in read-only mode.